Deepshikhaverma18/-Algorithmic-Stablecoin-with-Price-Stability/README.md

 ## Project Description

 This project implement an algorithmic stablecoins on Ethereum-compatible networks that maintains price stability via supply adjustments.
-It integrates a price oracles and automatically mints or burns tokens to keep the stablecoin pegged to a target prices (e.g., $1).
+It integrate a price oracles and automatically mints or burns tokens to keep the stablecoin pegged to a target prices (e.g., $1).

 ## Project Vision